 - Blue Ventures works to develop alternative livelihoods in the communities in which we work, to reduce the fishing pressure on fragile marine ecosystems and to try to improve the economic status of poor and isolated communities.
 Recent examples of these initiatives have included sea cucumber farming and algae farming projects, and eco-tourist guide training programmes.

-- Blue Ventures, with support from our staff and volunteers, has provided school scholarships to over 500 children in the last 5 years.
+- Blue Ventures, with support from staff, volunteers and other donors has provided over 750 School Scholarships since 2005.
 These scholarships allow children whose families cannot afford school fees to attend primary and secondary school.
-In 2007-8 this scheme paid for over 104 children in 11 villages to attend school as well as help finance students from remote communities to continue their secondary education in colleges in major towns.
-In 2008/9 Blue Ventures support for local education initiatives also included board and lodging for children from surrounding communities so that they are able to attend school in Andavadoaka and this additional support is now an integral part of our programme so that children from villages with no school facilities can benefit from the scholarship programme and receive schooling.
+In 2007-8 this scheme paid for 104 children in 11 villages to attend school as well as help finance students from remote communities to continue their secondary education in colleges in major towns.
+Increased funding has increased the number of villages and students within the programme and in 2013/14 a record 200 scholarships have been supported.

 - Expedition camps are located in areas that avoid sensitive habitats and vegetation types.